 What can be said about Miss Molly?
 Sure, at first glance, with her almond-shaped eyes and soft, sable coat she is, quite frankly, breathtaking.
 One of the prettiest dogs you will ever see.
 But when you get to know her there are other words you'll want to use to describe her, like "misfit," "complicated," "confused," "nut job," and quite often (but always said with love), "freak."
 You go right, she goes left.
 You go outside, she wants in.
 When everyone wakes up, she goes to bed.
 You'll have to take our word on this--the chances of you actually spotting her are about the same as hitting the lottery or being struck by lightning...twice.
 Ever the illusive animal, she should have been named "Sasquatch."
 There's an Inn game called "Molly Spotting," Here's the challenge: After you settle into your stay, see if you spot Molly and can get her to engage with you.
 Good luck (you might win a prize!).

-Prezza (pronouned pret-sa) joined the family in January of 2011.
-Prezza is a 5-year-old rescue from a puppy mill, and the stories of her upbringing are simply too cruel to relay.
+Prezza (pronouned pret-za) joined the family in 2011.
+Prezza is a 7-year-old rescue from a puppy mill, and the stories of her upbringing are simply too cruel to relay.
 But she is the most well-adjusted dog imaginable.
-In fact, bolstered by her "rags to riches" story, she has been nominated by her puppy training class "Most likely to take flight" (from an over active wagger).
-She's already a premier sitter and stayer, and she has a unique play-fight technique, which involves a patented 3-quarter double lutz butt spin that can take out the sturdiest Airedale.
+In fact, bolstered by her "rags to riches" story, she has been nominated "Most likely to take flight" (from an over active wagger).
+She's already a premier sitter and stayer, and she has a unique play-fight technique, which involves a kind of 3-quarter double lutz butt spin that can take out the sturdiest Airedale.
 Prezza lived her first 5 years without a name, so Tom and Ali wanted to name her something that spoke of happiness, indulgences, friendships, and celebration, so they named her after their favorite restaurant in Boston's North End (and why not?).
 The moment she came home, G. Willi took right to her, and Miss Molly?
 Well, when she eventually appears she'll be introduced...

 Like Prezza, Cosmos is another rescue, although his circumstances are not as clear.
 As mush as anyone can tell, he spent a stretch behind bars and was eventually sprung.
 On Thanksgiving Day, 2010, his parole officer dropped him off at the Lamb and Lion Inn.
 Weighing in at a mighty 3 1/2 pounds, the inn staff were leery that the new arrival would be a shaky, nervous little ex-con, but Cosmos waltzed in through the office door, put his miniature suitcase down, looked up at Ali and asked, "When's dinner, good lookin'?"
 Cosmos has since become the boss of all the dogs.
 The problem is, none of the other dogs got the memo.
 Cosmos is nicknamed "Scrappy" as he's always growling and swatting at the other 3, not because he's angry, but simply because of his size--he gets no respect!
 The little half-pint should have been named Rodney.
 Cosmos has 2 unique features, both from his mouth.
 One is a 5-mile smile, and the other is his tongue, which is so long he can part his own hair.
 Seriously.